aabbtree77/twinpeekz/README.md

 1. i7, 16GB of RAM, GTX 760.
 Ubuntu, GLFW3, OpenGL, GLTF 2.0, Golang, MIT license.

-2. Forward directional light(s), shadow mapping (PCF 3x3), basic PBR (no baking, no ambient term), and above all, fully 3D ray marched volumetric lighting!
+2. Forward directional light(s), shadow mapping (PCF 3x3), basic PBR (no baking, no ambient term), and above all, a 3D ray marched volumetric lighting!

 Why yet another rendering framework/engine/code?
 In a narrow sense, consider this code as a study of volumetric lighting and Go/GC in 3D.